 What About When Index Funds Go Down In Value?

-When the stock market goes down, the corresponding index fund will also go down in value.
-At this time you need to ask, do you think companies are forever doomed to keep losing money, and the market will endlessly go down?
+When the underlying stock or bond market goes down, the corresponding index fund will also go down in value.
+If it is a stock fund that is down, stop and ask, do you think companies are forever doomed to keep losing money, and the market will endlessly go down?
 Or do you think perhaps companies will reorganize, and once again begin making profits?
-When that happens the market will once again go up.

 It helps to keep in mind that it would be nearly impossible to lose all of your money in an index fund, as that would mean every publicly traded company went out of business at once.
 If that happens, we all have bigger problems on our hands than our investments.